ymonno/3DfaceHR/readme.md

 # Remote Heart Rate Estimation Based on 3D Facial Landmarks
-We provide a code for remote heart rate estimation based on 3D facial landmarks presented in EMBC 2020 paper entitled "Remote Heart Rate Estimation Based on 3D Facial Landmarks".
+We provide the code for "Remote Heart Rate Estimation Based on 3D Facial Landmarks" presented in EMBC2020.

 ## Overview
-This code estimate a person's heart rate(HR) utilizing 3D facial landmarks.
+This code estimates a person's heart rate (HR) based on 3D facial landmarks.
 We propose a novel face patch visibility check manner based on the face patch normal in the 3D space.
-We only use visible patch for BVP estimation.
-Following figure is the step-by-step explanation of our visibility check.
+We only use visible patches for BVP estimation.
+The following figure is the step-by-step explanation of our visibility check.

 <img src="images/fig2.png" >

-*We used <a href="https://github.com/1adrianb/face-alignment" target="_blank">'face-alignment'</a></b> as a 3D facial landmark detection.
-We proovide the deected 3D facial landmarks of our sample data.

-## Quick start
+## Quick start using our sample data

 1. Download our repository
  ` git close https://github.com/ymonno/3DfaceHR.git /path/to/direc ` <br>
-2. Run the following Matlab commands to download our sample data and <a href="https://research.ics.aalto.fi/ica/fastica/code/dlcode.shtml">'FastICA'</a>
+2. Run the following Matlab commands to download our sample data.</a>
 ` cd  /path/to/direc `
 ` setupHRestimation() `
+3. Run demo.m

+*In our method, we used <a href="https://github.com/1adrianb/face-alignment" target="_blank">'the face alignment method presented in ICCV2017'</a></b> for 3D facial landmark detection.
+We proovide the deected 3D facial landmarks for our sample data.

 ## Main Functions